 The seal design gives low assembly forces making pipe jointing easier.
 Improved productivity and lower scrap during belling process for the pipe producer when compare to traditional integrated seals.

 Power-Lock™ tolerates ovality effects caused by transportation or storage of the pipe better than other integrated seals.
 Eliminates the risk of corrosion by removing metal inserts.

 On each seal, profile thickness, outer diameter, recommended pipe measurement and production period are given.
 The corresponding data are also on the packaging.

 Subject to change for technical reasons

-Immediately after lubrication, the spigot should be brought into contact with the socket.
+Apply lubricant to the spigot end and immediately bring it into contact with the socket.